 Outside the gates: Hiking and camping beckons in San Diego's deserts, beaches and mountains.
 Nine of the 20 biggest large-mouth bass ever caught were landed in San Diego County lakes.
 Piers and beaches for surf fishing lie just minutes away from Ocean Hills Country Club.
 San Diego boasts one of the largest ocean sports fishing fleets and vast stocks of tuna and billfish off its shore.
 No wonder San Diego was ranked as the No. 2 U.S. fishing city by Field and Stream.
 As for sailing, suffice it to say that three of the past seven America's Cup championships have been hosted by the San Diego Yacht Club.

 Inside the gates: Ocean Hills Country Club is filled with lovers of the outdoors.
 The Garden Club is very active in the beautification of our community and hosts a flower show and a home garden tour, as well as flower-arranging workshops.
 Check out the Anglers Club if you're into fishing, and the Sailing Club for fun on the water.
-Set your own course or join our Walkers/Hikers Club or Birdwatchers Club.
+Set your own course or join our Walkers/Hikers Club.
 A special bonus for residents are miles of hiking and mountain bike trails that wind through the hills of the 1,000 acres of protected nature preserve that lie just steps from our front gate.
 A spectacular view of the Pacific Ocean can be enjoyed from Inspiration Hill, located just above the dog park.

 The Great Indoors